Module (mathematics): Relation to representation theory

 A representation of a group G over a field k is a module over the group ring k[G].

 If M is a left R-module, then the action of an element r in R is defined to be the map M → M that sends each x to rx (or xr in the case of a right module), and is necessarily a group endomorphism of the abelian group (M, +).
 The set of all group endomorphisms of M is denoted EndZ(M) and forms a ring under addition and composition, and sending a ring element r of R to its action actually defines a ring homomorphism from R to EndZ(M).

-Such a ring homomorphism R → End_{Z}(M) is called a representation of R over the abelian group M; an alternative and equivalent way of defining left R-modules is to say that a left R-module is an abelian group M together with a representation of R over it.
-Such a representation R → End_{Z}(M) may also be called a ring action of R on M.
+Such a ring homomorphism R → End_{Z}(M) is called a representation of the abelian group M over the ring R; an alternative and equivalent way of defining left R-modules is to say that a left R-module is an abelian group M together with a representation of M over R. Such a representation R → End_{Z}(M) may also be called a ring action of R on M.

-A representation is called faithful if and only if the map R → End_{Z}(M) is injective.
+A representation is called faithful if the map R → End_{Z}(M) is injective.
 In terms of modules, this means that if r is an element of R such that rx = 0 for all x in M, then r = 0.
-Every abelian group is a faithful module over the integers or over some ring of integers modulo n, Z/nZ.
+Every abelian group is a faithful module over the integers or over the ring of integers modulo n, Z/nZ, for some n.

 Generalizations

 A ring R corresponds to a preadditive category R with a single object.
-With this understanding, a left R-module is just a covariant additive functor from R to the category Ab of abelian groups, and right R-modules are contravariant additive functors.
-This suggests that, if C is any preadditive category, a covariant additive functor from C to Ab should be considered a generalized left module over C. These functors form a functor category C-Mod which is the natural generalization of the module category R-Mod.
+With this understanding, a left R-module is just a covariant additive functor from R to the category of abelian groups Ab, and right R-modules are contravariant additive functors.
+This suggests that, if C is any preadditive category, a covariant additive functor from C to Ab should be considered a generalized left module over C. These functors form a functor category C-Mod, which is the natural generalization of the module category R-Mod.

 Modules over commutative rings can be generalized in a different direction: take a ringed space (X, OX) and consider the sheaves of OX-modules (see sheaf of modules).
 These form a category OX-Mod, and play an important role in modern algebraic geometry.
 If X has only a single point, then this is a module category in the old sense over the commutative ring OX(X).

 One can also consider modules over a semiring.
 Modules over rings are abelian groups, but modules over semirings are only commutative monoids.
 Most applications of modules are still possible.
 In particular, for any semiring S, the matrices over S form a semiring over which the tuples of elements from S are a module (in this generalized sense only).
 This allows a further generalization of the concept of vector space incorporating the semirings from theoretical computer science.

 Over near-rings, one can consider near-ring modules, a nonabelian generalization of modules.